 About the Cumulus Association

-Cumulus is the largest international association of higher education institutions in art, design & media, established in 1990.
+Cumulus is the largest international association do my homework of higher education institutions in art, design & media, established in 1990.
 If you’re interested in the activities of the Cumulus association, please visit our website or contact the Cumulus secretariat in Helsinki.